-Q. What type of firm is Lakeshore Securities Inc.?
+Q. What type of firm is Lakeshore Securities Inc?

-Lakeshore Securities is a privately owned investment firm regulated by the Investment Industry Regulatory Organization of Canada (IIROC).
+Lakeshore Securities is a privately owned investment firm regulated by the Canadian Investment Regulatory Organization (CIRO).

-Q. What is IIROC?
+Q. What is CIRO?

-IIROC is the national self-regulatory organization of Canada which oversees investment dealers and trading activity on debt and equity marketplaces in Canada.
-IIROC sets high-quality regulatory and investment industry standards, protects investors and strengthens market integrity while maintaining efficient and competitive markets.
-IIROC carries out its regulatory responsibilities through setting and enforcing rules regarding the proficiency, business and financial conduct of dealer member firms and their registered employees.
+CIRO is the national self-regulatory organization of Canada which oversees investment dealers and trading activity on debt and equity marketplaces in Canada.
+CIRO sets high-quality regulatory and investment industry standards, protects investors and strengthens market integrity while maintaining efficient and competitive markets.
+CIRO carries out its regulatory responsibilities through setting and enforcing rules regarding the proficiency, business and financial conduct of dealer member firms and their registered employees.

-Q. Are all investment firm regulated by IIROC?
+Q. Are all investment firm regulated by CIRO?

-No, there are over 2,000 investment firms registered in Ontario alone; however, fewer than 200 are regulated by IIROC.
+No. There are over 2000 investment firms registered in Ontario alone; however, fewer than 200 are regulated by CIRO.

-Q. Are there different classes of Dealer Members in IIROC?
+Q. Are there different classes of Dealer Members in CIRO?

-No, there are no classes of Dealer Members in IIROC.
+No. There are no classes of Dealer Members in CIRO.
 All Dealer Members are required to meet and maintain the same requirements.
-Applicants can, however, enter into a contractual arrangement whereby another Dealer Member of IIROC will provide back office, settlement and clearing services.
-This arrangement is known as an Introducing/Carrying Broker Arrangement.
+Applicants can however, enter into a contractual arrangement whereby another Dealer Member of CIRO will provide back office, settlement and clearing services.
+This arrangement is known as an Introducing / Carrying Broker Arrangement.

-Q. Does Lakeshore Securities have an Introducing/Carrying Broker Arrangement?
+Q. Does Lakeshore Securities have an Introducing / Carrying Broker Arrangement?

-Yes, Lakeshore Securities has an Introducing/Carrying Broker Arrangement with National Bank Independent Network (NBIN).
+Yes.
+Lakeshore Securities has an Introducing / Carrying Broker Arrangement with National Bank Independent Network (NBIN).